adityadesai97/Simple-Email-App/README.md

 # Simple-Email-App

 - for gmail
-- dist/ contains a single executable for macOS created using pyinstaller# Simple-Email-App
+- dist/ contains a single executable for macOS created using pyinstaller